RascalTwo/VideoUserMarkersUserscriptExtension/README.md

-# R2 Twitch User-Markers
+# Video User Markers

-Do you wish you, average Twitch user, could add markers to Twitch VODs - both live and after the fact?
-Well this is the userscript for you!
+Do you wish you, average Twitch/YouTube user, could add markers to Twitch/YouTube Videos - both live and after the fact?
+Well this is the userscript/extension for you!

 https://user-images.githubusercontent.com/9403665/155326353-e6eca746-ebb3-421b-99d1-674666e4554d.mp4

-This userscript allows users to add markers to a VOD, additionally allowing the adjustment of all added markers, combined with easy importing and exporting of the marker data.
+This userscript allows users to add markers to a Video, additionally allowing the adjustment of all added markers, combined with easy importing and exporting of the marker data.

-> I personally use ViolentMonkey to manage my userscripts, but this should be compatible with all the userscript managers available
+> I personally use ViolentMonkey to manage my userscripts, but this should be compatible with all the userscript managers available and both Firefox and Chrome as a Web Extension

 ## Installation